foster-s18/Website-Project/README.md

 You can add your Google API key to the project by inserting it on **line 16** of the `contact.html` page.

-**This website is best viewed on desktop screens or iPhone Pro Max or similar-sized mobile devices.
+**This website is best viewed on desktop, iPhone Pro Max or similar-sized mobile devices.